netbeast/docs/chapters/developing/apps/write_your_first_app.md

 })
 ```

 See the **shebang**?
-(First line of the script `#!/usr/bin/env node`) It tells Netbeast which interpreter to use when launching an app.
-We use this line to set node.
+(It is the first line of the script `#!/usr/bin/env node`) It tells Netbeast which interpreter to use when launching an app.
+As a general rule, or when absent, the Dashboard will run a node process, but you could tweak this to create python apps, scripts or run native code.

 _main_ has to be an executable file.
 Make sure it has the appropriate permissions:
 ```